 - Denholm-Young, N., ‘The Cursus in England’, Oxford Essays in Medieval History: Presented to Herbert Edward Salter (Oxford, 1934), pp. 68–103.
 MVB7.

 - Janson, T., Prose Rhythm in Medieval Latin: From the Ninth to the Thirteenth Century, Studia Latina Stockholmiensia 20 (Stockholm, 1975).
 Janson was the inventor of a useful notational system for analysing cursus.
-But see also S. Eklund, ‘The Use and Abuse of Cursus in Textual Criticism’, Archivium Latinitas Medii Aevi, 43 (1984), 27–56, a critique of Janson which points out that the predominance of certain cadences owes a great deal to the natural rhythm and structure of Latin—a point that casts some doubt on the validity of Janson’s use statistical analyses.
+But see also S. Eklund, ‘The Use and Abuse of Cursus in Textual Criticism’, Archivium Latinitas Medii Aevi, 43 (1984), 27–56, a critique of Janson which points out that the predominance of certain cadences owes a great deal to the natural rhythm and structure of Latin—a point that casts some doubt on the validity of Janson’s statistics.

 - Martin, J., ‘Classicism and Style in Latin Literature’, in G. Constable and R. Benson (eds), Renaissance and Renewal in the Twelfth Century (Cambridge, MA, 1982), pp. 537–68.
 MBLT.I.